Cancel Car Insurance in Germany (2026)

 Step 3: Send by Registered Mail

-Email alternative: For contracts signed after October 1, 2016, most insurers accept email cancellation.
+For contracts signed after October 1, 2016, most insurers also accept email cancellation.
 Request a read receipt (Lesebestätigung).
-For older contracts (Altverträge), email is NOT legally valid.
+For older contracts, email is not legally valid.
+When in doubt, use registered mail.

 Step 4: Get Written Confirmation